top of page

 Tim Palmer, Cinematographer & BSC Governor, Department of Film and Television, Boston University

-Carter is a visual storyteller whose passion for film has already carried him to more than 125 national and international film festivals, earning over 75 awards, nominations, and finalist honors.
-Now beginning his freshman year at the Savannah College of Art and Design (SCAD) to study Film & Television Production, Carter is continuing to grow as both an artist and a collaborator.
+Carter is a visual storyteller whose passion for film has taken him to over 140 national and international film festivals, earning more than 75 awards, nominations, and finalist honors.
+He studies Film & Television Production at the Savannah College of Art and Design (SCAD), where he is building on an already award-winning foundation while expanding his technical and narrative range.

-His latest horror short, Take Three Please, is currently on the festival circuit and receiving widespread acclaim.
-Most recently, it was named a Semi-Finalist at the Oscar®-qualifying Rhode Island International Film Festival and will screen this November at the Fort Lauderdale International Film Festival.
+His latest horror short, Take Three Please, is concluding its festival run after winning at the Bucks County Film Festival and earning Official Selection status at the West Chester International Film Festival.
+Earlier, the film was named a Semi-Finalist at the Oscar®-qualifying Rhode Island International Film Festival and screened at the Fort Lauderdale International Film Festival, further cementing its national recognition.

-In addition to his creative projects, Carter has taken on leadership roles as a production assistant, teacher’s assistant, and camp counselor, guiding middle and high school students in filmmaking, editing, and media production.
-These experiences reflect not only his commitment to storytelling but also his dedication to mentorship and collaboration in the film community.
+In addition to his creative work, Carter has embraced leadership roles as a production assistant, teacher’s assistant, and camp counselor, mentoring middle and high school students in filmmaking, editing, and media production.
+These experiences reflect his commitment not only to storytelling but also to collaboration and mentorship within the film community.

 IMG_2336.png